-F. Corrective Action Specifications
+E. Corrective Action Specifications

-- 1. For all waste management units in a corrective action program to address a release from the unit, the Discharger shall implement all corrective measures necessary to remediate the release and to ensure that the Discharger achieves compliance with the Water Quality Protection Standard (as defined in the MRP) adopted for that unit.
-To confirm cleanup of all water-bearing media affected by the release, the Discharger shall complete the demonstration required under California Code of Regulations, title 27, section 20430(g). - 2.
-The cessation of any corrective action measure (e.g. landfill gas, leachate, and groundwater extraction) is prohibited without written approval from the Regional Water Board's Executive Officer.
-If routine maintenance or a breakdown results in cessation of corrective action for greater than 24 hours, the Discharger shall notify Regional Water Board staff.
+1. For all waste management units in a corrective action program to address a release from the unit, the Discharger shall implement all corrective measures necessary to remediate the release and to ensure that the Discharger achieves compliance with the Water Quality Protection Standard (as defined in the MRP) adopted for that unit.
+To confirm cleanup of all water-bearing media affected by the release, the Discharger shall complete the demonstration required under Title 27, section 20430(g).

-3. Following an earthquake that generates significant ground shaking (Modified Mercalli Intensity Scale V or greater) at or near the Facility, the Discharger shall submit a detailed post-earthquake inspection and corrective action plan.
+- 2. The cessation of any corrective action measure (e.g. landfill gas, leachate, and groundwater extraction) is prohibited without written approval from the Regional Water Board's Executive Officer.
+If routine maintenance or a breakdown results in cessation of corrective action for greater than 24 hours, the Discharger shall notify Regional Water Board staff. - 3.
+Following an earthquake that generates significant ground shaking (Modified Mercalli Intensity Scale V or greater) at or near the Facility, the Discharger shall submit a detailed post-earthquake inspection and corrective action plan.
 The plan shall address damage to and corrective measures for: containment structures; leachate control and stormwater management systems; wells and equipment to monitor groundwater; and any other system/structure potentially impacted by static and seismic deformations of the waste management unit.
 The Discharger shall notify the Regional Water Board Executive Officer immediately, but no later than 24 hours, of damage to the waste management units due to an earthquake, and provide a post-earthquake inspection report within 15 business days.

-G. Financial Assurances Specifications
+F. Financial Assurances Specifications

-- 1. The Discharger shall obtain and maintain adequate assurances of financial responsibility for closure, post-closure maintenance, and corrective action for all known and reasonably foreseeable releases from a waste management unit at the Facility in accordance with California Code of Regulations, title 27, sections 20380(b) and 20950 and subchapter 2 ("Financial Assurance Requirements") of division 2, subdivision 1, chapter 6 of title 27. - 2.
-The Discharger shall demonstrate to the Regional Water Board that it has established acceptable financial assurance mechanisms described in subchapter 3 ("Allowable Mechanisms") of California Code of Regulations, title 27, division 2, subdivision 1, chapter 6 in at least the amount of the cost estimates for closure, post-closure maintenance, and corrective action approved by the Regional Water Board's Executive Officer. - 3.
+- 1. The Discharger shall obtain and maintain adequate assurances of financial responsibility for closure, post-closure maintenance, and corrective action for all known and reasonably foreseeable releases from a waste management unit at the Facility in accordance with Title 27, sections 20380(b) and 20950 and subchapter 2 ("Financial Assurance Requirements") of division 2, subdivision 1, chapter 6 of Title 27. - 2.
+The Discharger shall demonstrate to the Regional Water Board that it has established acceptable financial assurance mechanisms described in subchapter 3 ("Allowable Mechanisms") of Title 27, division 2, subdivision 1, chapter 6 in at least the amount of the cost estimates for closure and corrective action approved by the Regional Water Board's Executive Officer. - 3.
 Corrective Action Financial Assurance.
-Within 90 days of the adoption of this Order, the Discharger shall submit to the Regional Water Board, in accordance with California Code of Regulations, title 27, section 22222, assurance of financial responsibility acceptable to the Regional Water Board's Executive Officer for initiating and completing corrective action for all known or reasonably foreseeable releases from the Brine Pond. - 4.
+Within 90 days of the adoption of this Order, the Discharger shall submit to the Regional Water Board, in accordance with Title 27, section 22222, assurance of financial responsibility acceptable to the Regional Water Board's Executive Officer for initiating and completing corrective action for all known or reasonably foreseeable releases from the Brine Ponds. - 4.
 Closure Financial Assurance.
-Within 90 days of the adoption of this Order, the Discharger shall submit to the Regional Water Board, in accordance with California Code of Regulations, title 27, section 22207, an updated assurance of financial responsibility acceptable to the Regional Water Board's Executive Officer for initiating and completing clean closure for the Brine Pond. - 5.
-Yearly Financial Assurances Report.
+Within 90 days of the adoption of this Order, the Discharger shall submit to the Regional Water Board, in accordance with Title 27, section 22207, an updated assurance of financial responsibility acceptable to the Regional Water Board's Executive Officer for initiating and completing clean closure for the Brine Ponds.

+- 5. Yearly Financial Assurances Report.
 The Discharger shall submit, by June 1 of each year, a report calculating the increase in the cost estimates for closure, post-closure maintenance, and corrective action due to the inflation factor (specified in Cal.
 Code Regs., tit.
-27, § 22236) for the previous calendar year.

-6. Documents supporting the amount and active status of the required financial assurance mechanisms shall be included in the Facility's ROWD and revisions.
+27, § 22236) for the previous calendar year. - 6.
+Documents supporting the amount and active status of the required financial assurance mechanisms shall be included in the Facility's ROWD and revisions.
 Annual cost estimates and inflation factors shall be submitted to the Regional Water Board as an addendum to the ROWD.

-H. Closure and Post-Closure Specifications
+G. Closure and Post-Closure Specifications